Frequently Asked

 Learn more about how mediated agreements are enforced.Mediation is typically much faster than litigation.
 While court cases can take months or even years to resolve, mediation often concludes within a few weeks to a few months, depending on the complexity of the dispute and the availability of the parties.
 Most mediations are resolved in one to three sessions, each lasting a few hours.

-The timeline is largely under your control—you can schedule sessions at times that work for everyone involved, and there's no waiting for court dates or procedural delays.
+The timeline is largely under your control.
+You can schedule sessions at times that work for everyone involved, and there's no waiting for court dates or procedural delays.
 This flexibility is one of the key advantages of mediation over traditional litigation.

 Contact us to discuss timing for your specific situation.Mediation is suitable for most disputes where both parties are willing to participate in good faith.
 It works particularly well when there's an ongoing relationship to preserve, when the issues are complex and require creative solutions, when confidentiality is important, or when you want to maintain control over the outcome.